samjulien/blog/_posts/2018-08-31-developing-real-time-web-applications-with-server-sent-events.markdown

 });
 ```

 At the beginning of the file, we import the `http` module and we use its `createServer` method to run a web server whose behavior is described by the callback function passed as an argument.
-The callback function verifies that the requested URL is `/events` and only in this case initiates a response by sending a few HTTP headers.
+The callback function verifies that the requested URL is `/events` and, only in this case, initiates a response by sending a few HTTP headers.
 The headers sent by the server are very important in order to establish a live communication channel with the client.

-In fact, the `keep-alive` value for the `Connection` header informs to the client that this is a permanent connection.
+In fact, the `keep-alive` value for the `Connection` header informs the client that this is a permanent connection.
 With that, the client knows that this is a connection that doesn't end with the first bunch of data received.

 The `text/event-stream` value for the `Content-Type` header determines the way the client should interpret the data that it will receive.
-In practice, this value informs to the client that this connection uses the Server-Sent Events protocol.
+In practice, this value informs the client that this connection uses the Server-Sent Events protocol.

 Finally, the `Cache-Control` header asks the client not to store data into its local cache, so that data read by the client is really sent by the server and not some old, out-of-date data received in the past.